-"Goodbye, Mister Tod."
-In 1979, Hellboy deals with an out-of-control ectoplasmic creature.

-"The Vârcolac."
-Set in 1982, this story tells of Hellboy's last encounter with the vampire Countess Kakosy.

-"The Right Hand of Doom."
-While mostly consisting of flashbacks, this 1998 tale is important in that Hellboy finally accepts the burden his right hand represents.
-The story is about Hellboy recounting his history to Father Adrian Frost (Professor Malcolm Frost's son).
+Goodbye, Mister Tod: In 1979, Hellboy deals with an out-of-control ectoplasmic creature.
+The Vrcolac: Set in 1982, this story tells of HellboyĴs last encounter with the vampire Countess Kakosy.
+The Right Hand of Doom: While mostly consisting of flashbacks, this 1998 story is important in that Hellboy finally accepts the burden his right hand represents.
+The story is about Hellboy recounting his history to Father Adrian Frost (Professor Malcolm Frostîs son).
 Father Frost presents a piece of parchment to Hellboy, depicting his hand, and naming it the Right Hand of Doom.

-"Box Full of Evil."
-This 1999 adventure starts out with Hellboy investigating Igor Bromhead's latest caper.
-Unfortunately, Bromhead frees a demon named Ualac.
-Ualac knows a great deal about Hellboy's history, and steals Hellboy's invisible crown.
-After Hellboy defeats Ualac, he meets the demon Astaroth, who promises to hold Hellboy's crown for him.
+Box Full of Evil: This 1999 story starts out with Hellboy investigating Igor BromheadĴs latest caper.
+Unfortunately the demon Bromhead frees, Ualac, knows a great deal about HellboyĴs history, and successfully takes HellboyĴs invisible crown.
+After Hellboy defeats Ualac, he meets the demon Astaroth, who promises to hold HellboyĴs crown for him.